Impact of Clifford operations on non-stabilizing power and quantum chaos: quantum chaos transitions in brick-wall Floquet circuits

 \subsection{Edge Id --- SWAP}

 We first consider the edge connecting the gates that are equivalent (up to single-qubit Clifford gates) to Identity and SWAP operations.
-Along this edge, the two-qubit gates are parametrized as in Eq.~\eqref{eq:id-swap-param}, where $J$ varies from $0$ to $\pi/2$.
-The dependence of $m_{p}$ on $J$ along this edge has been examined in Fig.~\ref{fig:nonst1}(d).
-At the end-points of this edge at $J=0$ and $\pi/2$, the unitaries are Identity and SWAP, i.e., Clifford gates.
-Consequently, for these two values of $J$, the circuit in Eq.~\eqref{eq:Floquet_unitary} becomes an $N$-qubit Clifford operator.
-These limits display regular behavior of the circuit, with large degeneracies in the eigenphases.
+Along this edge, the two-qubit gates are parametrized with a single parameter $c_x=c_y=c_z=J$, where $J$ varies from $0$ to $\pi/2$. {The end points at $J=0$ and $\pi/2$ correspond to Identity and SWAP, i.e., Clifford gates.} Consequently in these two limits, the circuit in Eq.~\eqref{eq:Floquet_unitary} becomes an $N$-qubit Clifford operator and displays regular behavior with many fold degeneracies in the eigenphases.
 To explore the quantum chaotic nature away from these two points, we vary $J$ within two distinct ranges, $0+\epsilon\leq J\leq\pi/4$ and $\pi/4\leq J\leq\pi/2-\epsilon$, respectively, where we choose $\epsilon = 0.001$.
 At $J=\pi/4$, the gates are locally equivalent to $\sqrt{\text{SWAP}}$.
 Considering the above two ranges of $J$ separately allows us to reveal an interesting regular to chaos transition as detailed below.

 The trend of $\langle r \rangle$ for the considered ranges of $J$ is presented in the upper panels of Figs.\ref{fig:magivsR}(a) and \ref{fig:magivsR}(b), respectively.
-As it can be seen from Fig.~\ref{fig:magivsR}(a), the curves for different system sizes cross near $J\approx 0.266$, indicating a transition from the regular to the quantum-chaotic regime.
-Through finite-size scaling analysis, we obtain the critical exponents $\nu \approx 0.6582$ and $\zeta \approx 0.0014$, yielding an excellent collapse of the data for different system sizes [inset in Fig.~\ref{fig:magivsR}(a)].
+As it can be seen from Fig.~\ref{fig:magivsR}(a), the curves for different system sizes cross near $J\approx 0.26$, indicating a transition from the regular to the quantum-chaotic regime.
+Through finite-size scaling analysis, we obtain the critical exponents $\nu \approx 0.65$ and $\zeta \approx 0.0014$, yielding an excellent collapse of the data for different system sizes [inset in Fig.~\ref{fig:magivsR}(a)].

 At the endpoint of this edge, we notice a chaotic to regular transition of the Floquet circuit as $J$ approaches $\pi/2$ [see Fig.~\ref{fig:magivsR}(b)].
 However, the size dependence of the data suggests that in the thermodynamic limit, the transition will occur sharply at $J=\pi/2$.
 It is also worthwhile to note that $\langle r\rangle$ attains the CUE value rapidly with increasing system size in the vicinity of $J = \pi/2$.
 This behavior is illustrated in the inset of Fig.~\ref{fig:magivsR}(b), where we plot $\langle r\rangle_{\text{CUE}}-\langle r\rangle$ versus $1/N$ for $J=\pi/2-0.01$ on a semi-log scale.
 We observe that $\langle r\rangle$ approaches $\langle r\rangle_{\text{CUE}}$ exponentially with increasing $N$.